farao-community/farao-community.github.io/pages/docs/input-data/crac/json/remedial-actions.md

 🔴 **instant**
 🔴 **voltageCnecId**: must be the id of an [VoltageCnec](#voltage-cnecs) that exists in the CRAC
 <ins>**Usage methods**</ins>
-FARAO handles three different types of usage methods:
+FARAO handles three different types of usage methods sorted by priority:
-1 - **AVAILABLE**: the remedial action is available in the given state, if the RAO decides it is optimal, with no extra condition
+1- **UNAVAILABLE**: the remedial action can not be considered by the RAO.
-2 - **FORCED**: the RAO must activate the remedial action under the condition described by the usage rule.
+2 - **FORCED**: For automaton instant, the RAO must activate the remedial action under the condition described by the usage rule.
+For other instants, it will be ignored.
+3 - **AVAILABLE**: For automaton instant, the remedial action is ignored.
+Otherwise, it can be chosen by the RAO under the condition described by the usage rule.

 *NB*: even though OnState usage rules on the preventive state is theoretically possible, it is forbidden by FARAO as the same purpose can be achieved with a FreeToUse usage rule on the preventive instant.
 {% endcapture %}